Shuddho11288/anagram-solver/README.md

 ```

 # Pro Match Function :
 >### Your anagram not always fully matches a word!
 You probably sometimes might need to find out the closest word matching your input word!
-So we made a pro match function that does this cool stuff and show all the closest words having same length as a result!
+So we made a pro match function that does this cool stuff and shows all the closest words having same length as a result!
 Example Below.

 ## Example:
 ### Input :